College of Arts & Sciences

 The College of Arts & Sciences encompasses the divisions of Humanities, Science and Mathematics, Social Sciences, pre-professional and Navy ROTC programs.

-The Davis College of Business contains the Division of Accounting, Economics, and Finance; the Division of Management, Marketing, and International Business; and the Division of Aeronautics.
+The Davis College of Business contains the Departments of Accounting & Finance, Economics, Management and Decision Sciences-Information Management, Marketing & International Business; and the Davis Aviation Center.

-The mission of the Davis College of Business is to deliver high quality business programs that emphasize leadership development, foster global and multicultural awareness, and build upon a foundation in the liberal arts and humanities.
+The mission of the Davis College of Business is to deliver high quality educational programs that develop leaders who create and promote ideas with a strategic mindset; demonstrate their business expertise; lead organizations toward economic success; and exhibit the highest standards of professionalism and ethics.
 The College will create and disseminate applied business knowledge that contributes to the advancement of business education and practice.

 College of Fine Arts

 The College of Fine Arts is dedicated to giving to each individual student the instruction and guidance needed to realize his or her full artistic and intellectual potential, and provide each student with ongoing opportunities for performance and exhibition, as well as personal attention.
 The College has three divisions: the Division of Visual Arts; the Division of Music; and the Division of Theatre and Dance.